ArkadiuszSchabowski/GuineaPigApp/README.md

+# 🐹 Guinea Pig App

+**About the Project:**
-**Guinea Pig App - Application for Managing Guinea Pig Information**
+Application for Managing Guinea Pig Information.
+This app helps users manage guinea pig profiles and track their weights.

 **Presentation** - Watch on YouTube: https://www.youtube.com/watch?v=ik_C2L5AviA

 **Demo** - To quickly experience the application, simply visit the: https://guineapigapp.azurewebsites.net - **Since this is a free plan, it may take up to a minute to fully start up the database after periods of inactivity.
 Thank you for your patience! 😊**

-**About the Project** - Guinea Pig App is an application designed to help users manage information about their guinea pigs.
-Users can create and manage profiles for their pets and monitor their weight to keep track of their health.
-This project demonstrates the use of modern web technologies to build a full-stack application.

-**Technology Stack:**
+---

+## ⚙️ Technology Stack

 - Frontend: Angular, Angular Material
 - Backend: ASP.NET Core (C#)
 - Database: MSSQL, Azure SQL Database (demo version on a free plan)